Bidirectional EV Charging: Revolutionizing Energy Use

 Types of Bidirectional EV Charging

-This type of bidirectional charging allows one EV to transfer power to another, a feature useful in emergency scenarios when another EV runs out of battery and needs a quick boost.
+Vehicle-to-Vehicle (V2V) charging is another exciting application of bidirectional technology.
+It allows one EV to transfer energy directly to another, effectively enabling a “mobile charging station” on wheels.
+This feature can be a lifesaver in emergency situations where an EV runs out of battery and needs a quick boost to reach the nearest charging station.

 Benefits of Bidirectional EV Charging